 About The Debod Temple

+The Debod Temple (Templo de Debod) is an Ancient Egyptian temple in Madrid, gifted to Spain in the 1960s.
 Made up of three main reconstructed monuments, the Debod Temple is a beautiful site surrounded by a pool of water.

 In the early 2nd century BC, Adikhalamani the Kushite king of Meroë, an ancient city on the banks of the Nile, started construction of the Temple of Debod.
 The shrine consisted of a small single-roomed chapel and was dedicated to the Egyptian god Amun.
 It was erected 15 km south of Aswan in Nubia, close to the religious centre in Philae, dedicated to goddess Isis.

 During the reigns of Ptolemy VI, his brother and enemy Ptolemy VII, and Ptolemy XII during the 2nd and 1st centuries BC, the small shrine was extended and dedicated to Isis.
 In the Egyptian pantheon, gods had supernatural powers and were called on for protection and aid through offerings and prayers performed at temples such as Debod.
 Isis was believed to have resurrected her husband, king Osiris, and cared for their son.
 Considered the divine mother of the pharaoh, Isis helped the dead reach the afterlife.